Film, Television and Moving Image MA

 Core modules

-This module provides you the opportunity to independently research an aspect of film, television or moving image.
-Its flexibility allows you to complete a substantial piece of research suited to your career aspiration.
+This module, building on the learning from your other modules, allows you to independently research and produce an aspect of screen work.
+Its flexibility allows you to complete a substantial piece of research led writing or practice suited to your career aspiration.
 You will design and develop your project with supervisory support and within a structured timetable of progress.
-You can choose between completing an in-depth piece of academic writing or a theoretically informed professional project.
-By the end of the module you will accomplish one of the following: a) an academic dissertation; b) a blog or web exhibition site accompanied by a substantial commentary; c) a film/moving image curation project, accompanied by a substantial commentary (curation suggested pathway only); d) a screenplay for a 30 minute film or TV programme, or episodes of a web series, accompanied by a substantial commentary (screenwriting suggested pathway only)
+You can choose between completing an in-depth piece of academic writing or a research-informed practical project.
+By the end of the module, you will accomplish one of the following: a) an academic dissertation; b) a film/moving image curation project, accompanied by a substantial commentary; c) a screenplay for a 30-minute film or TV programme, or episodes of a web series, accompanied by a substantial commentary; d) an essay film or creative non-fiction film between 10 and 12 minutes long, accompanied by a substantial commentary.

 Option modules